yegor256/takes/README.md

 ## Templates

 Now let's see how we can render something more complex than an plain text.
 First, XML+XSLT is a recommended mechanism of HTML rendering.
-Even though it may too complex, give it a try, you won't regret.
+Even though it be may too complex, give it a try, you won't regret.
 Here is how we render a simple XML page that is transformed to HTML5 on-fly (more about `RsXembly` read below):